-By now, everyone knows smoking is bad for you.
-But what exactly happens when you take a drag of a cigarette?
-In this video, Dr. Paul Knoepflmacher breaks down the journey of the toxic cigarette smoke, and explains the many harmful effects of smoking.
+It’s no secret: Smoking is bad for you.
+Really, really bad for you.
+But what exactly happens to your body when you take a drag of a cigarette?
+In this video, internist Paul Knoepflmacher, MD, breaks down the journey of the toxic cigarette smoke, and explains the many harmful effects of smoking on your body.

 You already know this, but smoking affects all the organs in your body.
 That’s because the chemicals of the cigarette have direct access to your lungs and airways, and your respiratory system has to deliver oxygen to all other parts of your body.
 Here are some of the worst ways smoking affects your body:

 Smoking damages the mouth and throat by creating an abnormal thickening of the lining of the throat.
 This thickening is actually additional cells being multiplied uncontrollably, and these cells can form malignant tumors.
 The smoke also reaches the nose and sinuses.
 Smokers may notice a decrease in their senses of taste and smell due to the damage from the cigarette smoke.